-If you take a look at Instagram, it seems like everyone and their moms are on vacation and traveling to some awesome places.
+If you take a look at Instagram, it seems like everyone is on vacation and traveling to some awesome places.
 While traveling seems easy on Instagram, the reality of getting everything planned out, packed up and ready to actually go is actually an incredibly tiring and stressful process.
 To ease this pain, we’ve compiled a complete vacation travel packing list to make packing a simple “check the box” affair.

 Vacation Packing List

 |Bags and Packs|